cobeylab/code-structure-training/README.md

 ### Example

-To take an extreme example, consider the following code.
+To take an extreme example, consider the following implementation of [Bayes' Rule](https://en.wikipedia.org/wiki/Bayes%27_theorem).

 ```python
 pos_a = 3